lakshay4798/Platformer-by-Alpha/README.md

 🕹️ Platformer by Lakshay
-A relaxing 2D platformer built in Godot with smooth movement, simple controls, and a chill adventure vibe.
+A SIMPLE 2D PLATFORMER GAME , ACTUALLY THIS IS MY FIRST GAME AND I AM GLAD TO UPGRADE THE BY TIME

 🔗 Play it here → https://lakshay-2009.itch.io/platform-by-alpha

 🎮 About the Game
-Jump through levels set to the Space Hagato Sound soundtrack.
+Jump through levels.
 The game focuses on a calming, low-pressure experience — no punishing difficulty, just smooth platforming and exploration.

 ✨ Features
 Simple, intuitive controls
 Smooth character movement
 Relaxing adventure atmosphere
-Original soundtrack: Space Hagato Sound
+Original soundtrack: Space Hayato Sound

-🕹️ Controls
-ActionKeyMove LeftA / ←Move RightD / →JumpSpace / W / ↑BackESC
+Controls:
+1. MOVE LEFT → A OR  Left Arrow
+2.Move Right → D or Right Arrow
+3.Jump → Space
+4.Hayato Sound → X

 🛠️ Built With
 Engine: Godot 4